aryanagn/Funding-Trend-Navigator/README.md

 everytime a project had reached its desired milestone and for public interest to expand upon The data was collected by a human who is a kickstarter crowdfunding enthusiast developing ideas for these projects for the future such as apps, websites, etc.

-## Team Members

-- Connor Hamilton: A 2nd year student studying computer science with an interest for IT
-- Joss White: 3rd year COMP SCI student at UBCO originally from Calgary.
-- Aryan: 3rd year computer science student at UBCO.

 ## References